airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 This directory contains automatically generated dbt models based on mapping files.

-### Mapping from Airbyte `discount_codes` to Fivetran `order_discount_code`
+### Mapping: Airbyte `discount_codes` to Fivetran `order_discount_code`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: ⚠️ 0.60

-#### Evaluation

-The table mapping is of moderate quality with certain fields perfectly mapped, some fields with potential mappings, and others missing entirely.
-A score of 0.8 reflects that the table structure is very likely describing the same subject matter, but not entirely complete due to missing field mappings.
+- Summary Self-Evaluation: _The table mapping is of moderate quality with certain fields perfectly mapped, some fields with potential mappings, and others missing entirely.
+A score of 0.8 reflects that the table structure is very likely describing the same subject matter, but not entirely complete due to missing field mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |